Client: City of Greater Sudbury

 Location: Sudbury (Valley East Area), Ontario

-The City of Greater Sudbury (City) retained J.L.
-Richards & Associates Limited (JLR) to provide engineering design and construction contract administration services for building envelope retrofits for nine separate well facilities in the Valley East/Dowling areas.
+The City of Greater Sudbury (City) retained JLR to provide engineering design and construction contract administration services for building envelope retrofits for nine separate well facilities in the Valley East/Dowling areas.
 The lifecycle facility upgrades also included six separate detached facilities exclusively designed for fluoride storage and injection.

 The scope of the upgrades was established while JLR was conducting building condition assessments.
 Several facility/process enhancements were also identified as most of the facilities were originally built in the 1970s and some assets were nearing the end of their expected service life.
 Additional life-safety and compliance upgrades were also identified.
 JLR’s engineering services included a multidisciplinary coordinated approach to detailed design, field inspection, and contract administration, as well as full commissioning of the six facilities that included control system upgrades.

 Along with extensive building envelope rehabilitation, the $4.6M upgrades included the installation of preengineered hydrofluoric acid (HFS) buildings at select facilities.
 The buildings were designed to contain two separate rooms including the main vestibule and the HFS storage/injection room.